-Deputy Prisons Director calls on Ghanaians to fight for removal of vagrancy laws
+Deputy prisons director calls on Ghanaians to fight for removal of vagrancy laws

 In view of this laudable initiative which will eventually help improve the Prisons system in Ghana, the Deputy Director of Prison and Officer-in-Charge of the Kumasi Central Prions, Asamoah Fenning urged the public to support CCF’s initiatives to achieve this.

 “The prisons are full.
-For instance, the Kumasi Central Prison, which was built for four hundred inmates, now holds more than two thousand of them, an increase of more than four hundred percent.
-The conditions are terrible and inmates are fed on GHS 1.80 (less than 50 cents) a day,” he reiterated.
+For instance, the Kumasi Central Prison, which was built for four hundred inmates, now holds more than two thousand of them, an increase of more than four hundred per cent.
+The conditions are terrible and inmates are fed on GHS 1.80 (less than 50 cents) a day,” he said.

 Concerns from vagrants